Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Whistle GO Explore

-If you want something more advanced, but don’t mind shelling out a few extra bucks, check out the Whistle GO Explore tracker.
+If you want something more advanced but are willing to spend a few extra bucks, check out the Whistle GO Explore tracker.

 This option is waterproof, durable, and even has a nifty nightlight.

 The Whistle model has a super reliable GPS signal so that you can track down more mischievous pups.
-The device tracks real-time activity and health data too.
+The device also tracks real-time activity and health data.

 FitBark 2 Dog Activity Monitor